 ‘When I chalk alone, I do it really quickly to finish as soon as possible’, Roos says.
 But usually she takes a friend with her when she goes out chalking.
 ‘Mostly, I am afraid of people tripping over me or bikes being unable to see me since I am kneeling on the floor.’

 Some people have no boundaries

-A lot of time, people are just confused by what she is doing.
-‘Once I was writing down something like “Say hi to me, Slut” and people walking past started saying hi to me, which was really weird.’
+A lot of the time, people are just confused by what she is doing.
+‘Once I was writing down something like “Say hi to me, slut” and people walking past started saying hi to me, which was really weird.’

-Today while she chalked in the Grote Markt, a tour guide nearly crashed in her.
-When he realized she was writing something on the floor he read it out loud, and asked, bluntly: ‘Is this about fucking?’
+Today, as she was chalking on the Grote Markt, a tour guide nearly crashed into her.
+When he realised she was writing something on the floor he read it out loud, and asked, bluntly: ‘Is this about fucking?’

 ‘Some people have no boundaries’, Roos says.

-The account only gets a few messages per day, and they are mostly in Dutch.
-But as her followers grow, she hopes to get more submissions.
+The account only gets a few messages a day, and they are mostly in Dutch.
+But as her followers increase, she hopes to get more submissions.
 ‘The more DMs I get, the more I can chalk!’
-She will chalking English messages soon as well, to ‘include both Dutch and English speaking people into the community.’
+She will start chalking English messages soon as well, to ‘include both Dutch and English speaking people into the community.’